LLNL/fudge/doc/sphinx/tutorial/outgoingDistributions.rst

 Where are the discrete gammas?
 ------------------------------

-Discrete gammas can appear in several places in a GND evaluation.
+Discrete gammas can appear in several places in a GNDS evaluation.
 Where possible, they are located inside the PoPs particle database, where they are listed as decay modes from excited nuclear states down to lower energy states.
-In other cases, the source of the gamma may not be known exactly (or may not have been included in the ENDF evaluation that was translated to GND).
+In other cases, the source of the gamma may not be known exactly (or may not have been included in the ENDF evaluation that was translated to GNDS).
 In those cases, discrete gammas are listed as normal reaction products, with uncorrelated distributions here the energy distribution is listed as ``discreteGamma``.
 Primary gammas are listed in a similar fashion, as uncorrelated distributions with a ``primaryGamma`` energy distribution.